Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample3_ConversationsAuthoring_Export.md

 Console.WriteLine($"Project export completed with status: {operation.GetRawResponse().Status}");
 ```

-To export a project, call Export on the ConversationalAnalysisAuthoring client, which returns an Operation object that tracks the progress and completion of the export operation.
+To export a project, call Export on the AnalyzeConversationAuthoring client, which returns an Operation object that tracks the progress and completion of the export operation.